On the Jordan-Moore-Gibson-Thompson equation of nonlinear acoustics: Well-posedness analysis

 for solutions of the nonlinear periodic problem

-This energy estimate, together with a Galerkin semidiscretzation in space and the use of Bloch-Floquet theory for the resulting system of ODEs allows to prove well-posedness of \eqref{JMGT_periodic} and, using a higher order energy estmate, also the periodic counterpart of \eqref{JMGT-Kuznetsov} containing gradient nonlinearities, cf. \cite{periodicJMGT}.
+This energy estimate, together with a Galerkin semidiscretization \MarginRone{30.} in space and the use of Bloch-Floquet theory for the resulting system of ODEs allows to prove wellposedness of \eqref{JMGT_periodic} and, using a higher order energy estimate, \MarginRone{31.} also the periodic counterpart of \eqref{JMGT-Kuznetsov} containing gradient nonlinearities, cf. \cite{periodicJMGT}.

 Another motivation for considering periodic solution is the possibility of expanding both the excitation and the solution of \eqref{JMGT_periodic} in multiharmonic series

 (with $\omega=\frac{2\pi}{T}$), relying on existence of a $T$-periodic solution and on completeness of the functions $\cos(\omega t)$, $\sin(\omega t)$ in $L^2(0,T)$.
 Inserting into \eqref{JMGT_periodic} leads to a discrete convolution resulting from the squared terms and allows us to equivalently formulate the equation in frequency domain as a coupled system of Helmholtz type equations